Saudi says Trump stance on Iran and IS cause for optimism

 "We can't be subject to death and destruction and expect to turn the other cheek.
 We tried, but it didn't work."

-Jubeir added that proposed talks in the Kazakh capital Astana aimed at reaching a ceasefire in Syria were worth testing, but should not be construed as Riyadh abandoning moderate rebels fighting to topple President Bashar al-Assad.
+Jubeir added that proposed talks in the Kazakh capital Astana aimed at reaching a ceasefire in Syria were worth testing.
+However, it should not be construed as Riyadh abandoning moderate rebels fighting to topple Iranian-backed President Bashar al-Assad.

 "The objective is to arrive at a ceasefire and move on to the political process.
 Let's test it.
 So far it hasn't succeeded," he said.
 "If it does, then we go down the political path, but that doesn't mean we abandon the moderate opposition."